9 Tips That Speed Up the Moving Out Process

 You may not think it matters how early you start packing as long as everything is ready to go by moving day, and to an extent that’s true.
-However, packing up early will give you ample time to go through your belongings and get rid of excess stuff you never use or don’t need.
+However, packing up early will give you ample time to go through your belongings.
+It also gives you time to purge excess stuff you never use or don’t need.
 Getting rid of things early will mean that you have to move less stuff later on.
 Invest that time before the truly stressful process of moving out starts to take up all your time and thoughts.

 This is perhaps the most important way to speed up your moving day : Get as much help as possible.
 Bribe your friends with beer and pizza, hire movers, or any more creative way to get more people helping.
 The more people you have carrying boxes, the faster everything will go.

 Ask your new landlord to let you know when the apartment will be available– if it’s a few days before moving day, you’ll have a little extra time.

 You shouldn’t have anything to do on moving day but move – it’s already a daunting enough task.
-Everything from cleaning out the fridge, to repairing the holes in your walls, to packing up every last toiletry should be done the night before.
+Everything from cleaning out the fridge to repairing the holes in your walls to packing up every last toiletry should be done the night before.

-Keep some items that you’ll need that night or the next morning in a small suitcase or tote, and put everything else in its box.
+Keep some items that you’ll need that night or the next morning in a small suitcase or tote and put everything else in its box.
 You should also confirm your truck rental and make sure your friends know what time to head over the next day.
 Your goal is to, on moving day, be able to go straight from waking up to carrying boxes.
 Anything else you need to do will slow you down.

 When packing the truck, load all of your furniture and other heavy items first, then follow up with your boxes and bags.
-Continue loading items from biggest to smallest to ensure you can fit all of the larger boxes.
+Continue loading items from biggest to smallest to ensure you can fit all the larger boxes.
 Anything you threw in trash bags will be able to fit in the corners left by the boxes – maximizing just how much you can fit in the truck.